 This can help a lot with posing as you can remove poses from your list that your client may not feel very excited about.

-Keep in mind that this list is not the be-all-end-all.
+Keep in mind that this list is not the be-all-end-all of curvy boudoir photography ideas.
+But it’s a great start!
 Use your best judgment and make sure to pay attention to your subject’s wants for the photoshoot.

-To get a headstart with your portrait photography business, read our eBook: Profit from Portraits!
+To get a headstart with your portrait photography business, read our Profit from Portraits e-book!